department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply-for-benefits.md

 ###### Documents you’ll need

-For the first compensation claim you send VA, you'll need:
+For the first compensation claim you send us, please provide:

 - Discharge papers (DD214 or equivalent)
 - Service treatment records

 Order these through the [National Archives]( https://www.archives.gov/veterans/military-service-records/).

-For all compensation claims, please give us:
+For all compensation claims, please provide:

 - VA medical records and hospital reports that relate to your claimed conditions
 - Private medical records and hospital reports that relate to your claimed conditions